Chespirito (TV series): Second period (1980–1995)

-After the end of the half-hour series of El Chavo and El Chapulín Colorado in 1979, as well as the flop of La Chicharra, Bolaños decided to return the successful sketch comedy format of Los Supergenios in 1980 with the second version of the Chespirito show.
-The show featured the famous characters of Chespirito in a 60-minute show, El Chavo, El Chapulín Colorado, Los Caquitos, Los Chifladitos, La Chicharra, and the late introduction of Don Calavera in 1994, alongside the remake of El Ciudadano Gómez.
+After the end of the half-hour series of El Chavo and El Chapulín Colorado in 1979, as well as the flop of La Chicharra, Gómez Bolaños decided to return the successful sketch comedy format of Los Supergenios in 1980 with the second version of the Chespirito show.
+The show featured the famous characters of Chespirito in a 60-minute show, El Chavo del Ocho, El Chapulín Colorado, Los Caquitos, Los Chifladitos, La Chicharra, and the late introduction of Don Calavera in 1994, alongside the remake of El Ciudadano Gómez.
 The parodies of Chaplin and Laurel and Hardy were also introduced in 1980.

-Ramón Valdés returned to the show in 1981, playing only Don Ramón in El Chavo and Súper Sam and the villains in El Chapulín Colorado.
+Ramón Valdés temporarily returned to the show in 1981, playing only Don Ramón in El Chavo del Ocho and Súper Sam and the villains in El Chapulín Colorado.
 He also acted in other sketches with secondary characters (with the exception of La Chicharra and Laurel and Hardy).
-Valdés left the show in late 1981 for unknown reasons (rumored to be for disliking Bolaños relinquishing directive control to Florinda Meza) and went on to star in a couple of shows along with Carlos Villagran.
+Valdés permanently left the show in late 1981 for unknown reasons (rumored to be for disliking Gómez Bolaños relinquishing directive control to Florinda Meza) and went on to star in a couple of shows along with Carlos Villagrán.
 In 1981, Benny Ibarra starred in some sketches as a secondary character.

-In 1982, Benny Ibarra returned playing a secondary character in the sketch "Los Piratas" of El Chapulín Colorado and "Sr. Hurtado" in El Chavo.
+In 1982, Benny Ibarra returned playing a secondary character in the sketch "Los Piratas" of El Chapulín Colorado and "Sr. Hurtado" in El Chavo del Ocho.
 Raúl "Chato" Padilla returned to the show after to substitute for Valdés.
-The character "Jaimito, el cartero", of El Chavo, became "Señor Jaimito" and started living in the vecindad.
+The character "Jaimito, el cartero", of El Chavo del Ocho, started living in the vecindad.
 His character got all the characteristics of Don Ramón, a change which was heavily criticized by fans.

-In 1984, Roberto Gómez Fernández, Bolaños' son, became another member of the cast.
+In 1984, Roberto Gómez Fernández, Gómez Bolaños' son, became another member of the cast.

-In 1986, Roberto Gómez Fernández and his uncle, Horacio Gómez Bolaños, became directors of the show.
-Horacio now starred only as Godínez in El Chavo, as well as secondary characters in other sketches.
+In 1986, Roberto Gómez Fernández and his uncle, Horacio Gómez Bolaños, Chespirito's brother, became directors of the show.
+Horacio now starred only as Godínez in El Chavo del Ocho, as well as secondary characters in other sketches.